 Frederick E. Lepore is Professor of Neurology and Ophthalmology at Rutgers University/Robert Wood Johnson Medical School.
 He was formerly Chief of the Neurology Service at Robert Wood Johnson University Hospital and Acting Chairman of the medical school’s Department of Neurology.
 Lepore has published over 120 scientific articles, book chapters, photographs, and illustrations.
 He is the inventor of the “Optic Nerve Test Card.”
 His research areas have ranged from abnormal eye movements, sources of ocular pain, visual hallucinations in the blind, battlefield neurology in World War I, fatal neurologic disease (Lytico-Bodig) on Guam, the visual aura of migraine, “mind-blindness,” and the brain of Albert Einstein.
 He graduated with an A.B.
 (English) from Princeton University and received his M.D. from the University of Rochester.
 He obtained additional medical training at The National Hospital for Nervous Diseases at Queen Square, The Neurological Institute of New York, University of Michigan, University of Virginia, and the Bascom Palmer Eye Institute.

 Thomas Levenson is Professor of Science Writing and Director of the Graduate Program in Science Writing at MIT.
-He has written five books on science and the history of science, including Newton and the Counterfeiter, Einstein in Berlin, Measure for Measure: A Musical History of Science, and Ice Time: Climate, Science and Life on Earth, with The Hunt For Vulcan forthcoming in 2015.
+He has written five books on science and the history of science, including Newton and the Counterfeiter, Einstein in Berlin, Measure for Measure: A Musical History of Science, and Ice Time: Climate, Science and Life on Earth, and The Hunt For Vulcan.
 He has produced, directed, written, and or executive-produced more than a dozen science documentaries, mostly for the “NOVA” series on PBS.
 He has won the National Academies Science Communication Award, shared a George Foster Peabody, and won the AAAS science communication award, among other honors.
 His short-form writing has appeared in a wide range of newspapers, magazines and digital publications.
 Levenson earned a BA in East Asian Studies from Harvard University.